Nizar2804/Cyclistic-Case_Study/README.md

 ## Prepare and clean the data

-To upload and use the data in BigQuery, we downloaded the 12 CSV files from the period 3-2023 to 2-2024 and merged them into one CSV file.
+To upload and use the data in BigQuery, we downloaded 12 CSV files from the period 3-2023 to 2-2024 and merged them into one CSV file.
 We saved the file in Google Drive and uploaded it to BigQuery. (the file contains 13 columns and 5,707,168 rows).

 ### Check for duplicates